Top 7 Social Media Trends in 2023 That Every Business Needs to Adopt

 Go more direct on TikTok with Q&A options

 Although YouTube still rules the long-form videos, when it comes to engaging with fans, TikTok is mastering it.
-The platform announced launching a new Q&A option that will allow users to ask creators questions that will answer in the upcoming video clips.
+The platform announced launching a new Q&A option that will allow users to ask creators questions that will be answered in the upcoming video clips.

 This is how it will look like: